ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 (4, 5 and 7 is Elektra-specific)

 1. Open GitHub and navigate to _your_ libelektra-fork
-2. In the tab _Code_ press the _New Pull-Request_ button and choose a title and fill in the [pull-request template](/.github/PULL_REQUEST_TEMPLATE.md)
+2. In the tab _Code_, click on _Contribute_ and press the _Open pull request_ button, then choose a title and fill in the [pull-request template](/.github/PULL_REQUEST_TEMPLATE.md)
 3. Now you should be able to set up the _Comparing changes_ settings.
    Choose the head repository and base repository.
-   E.g.: if you have some changes in the master branch of your forked repository, select *head repository: yournickname/libelektra and *compare: master* and *base repository: ElektraInitiative/libelektra* and *base: master\*
+   E.g.: if you have some changes in the master branch of your forked repository, select *head repository: yournickname/libelektra* and *compare: master* and *base repository: ElektraInitiative/libelektra* and *base: master*
 4. Add some information about the changes in the release notes (path of the file: /libelektra/doc/news/\_preparation_next_release.md), skipping this step may cause a rejected pull-request
-5. Do not forget to format your code since the build server fails instantly.
+5. Do not forget to format your code, otherwise the build server fails instantly.
 Take a look at the [coding guidelines](/doc/CODING.md) for more information.
+We provide scripts for automatically formatting various types of files.
+The easiest way is to run the scripts inside a [Docker container](/doc/tutorials/run_reformatting_script_with_docker.md).
-6. Commit and push your local changes in git (keep in mind to sync your fork - fetch, rebase & push)
+6. Commit and push your local changes in Git (keep in mind to sync your fork - fetch, rebase & push)
 7. Ask others to review (GitHub's auto-suggested reviewers often are a good start)

 ## Code-Review